Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 After the map-by-map comparison of the previous section, we next want to make sure that the estimators are unbiased.
 For this purpose we prepared a different set of 100 \itT\ and \itE\ CMB simulations, still with cosmological parameters as determined by \Planck.
 This time ISW-lensing is not present, but there is a nonzero local $f_\mathrm{NL}=12$.
 To these maps we add the same beam, anisotropic noise, and mask as before.
 We again take $\ell_\mathrm{max}=2000$, and the results are given in Table~\ref{Tab_valid_fnl12}.

 We see that all the estimators correctly recover the input value, both in temperature and in polarization.
-The results for equilateral and orthogonal shapes are consistent with the fact that those templates have a non-zero correlation with the local shape.
-For example, a joint analysis of the \itT+\itE\ binned estimator gives $f_\mathrm{NL}^\mathrm{loc}=11.5 \pm 6.4$, $f_\mathrm{NL}^\mathrm{equ}=-7.5 \pm 51$, and $f_\mathrm{NL}^\mathrm{ort}=-0.4 \pm 29$.
-Except for the first modal estimator in \itE-only (due to an insufficient number of maps in the linear correction term), we also find that the error bars for the bispectrum-based estimators are very close to the Fisher error bars.
-Note that a slight increase in the error bars compared to Fisher estimates is expected for the local shape in \itT-only and \itT+\itE, due to the signal being significantly different from zero there (the Fisher error bars for the local case are 5.8 for \itT-only, 26 for \itE-only, and 5.0 for \itT+\itE).
+The results for the equilateral and orthogonal shapes are consistent with the fact that those templates have a non-zero correlation with the local shape (the Table gives the results for an analysis where all shapes are assumed independent).
+For example, a {\em joint} analysis of the \itT+\itE\ binned estimator gives $f_\mathrm{NL}^\mathrm{local}=11.5 \pm 6.4$, $f_\mathrm{NL}^\mathrm{equil}=-7.5 \pm 51$, and $f_\mathrm{NL}^\mathrm{ortho}=-0.4 \pm 29$.
+Except for the first modal estimator in \itE-only (due to an insufficient number of maps in the linear correction term), we also find that the error bars for the bispectrum-based estimators are very close to the Fisher errors.
+Note that a slight increase in the error bars compared to Fisher estimates is expected for the local shape in \itT-only and in \itT+\itE, due to the signal being significantly different from zero there (the Fisher error bars for the local case are 5.8 for \itT-only, 26 for \itE-only, and 5.0 for \itT+\itE).
 Hence the estimators are effectively optimal, as will be illustrated in more detail in the next section.